 GPU 0: Tesla V100-SXM2-16GB (UUID: GPU-0771302b-eb3a-6756-7a23-0adcae8efd47)

-Use time-sharing GPUs with multi-instance GPUs
+Use GPU time-sharing with multi-instance GPUs

 For example, if you set the gpu-partition-size